jsonmaur/jumpsuit/README.md

 - **Can I use it with Create React App?**
   - You bet!
 We have an [example](https://github.com/jumpsuit/jumpsuit/tree/master/examples/create-react-app-starter) you can view or drop right into your `src` directory!
 - **But I've already built an app!
 Can I still use Jumpsuit?**
   - Of course!
 Jumpsuit is not an all or nothing framework and has many levels of buy-in for usefulness.
-You can easily migrating small parts of your app to use Jumpsuit using only the pieces you need.
+You can easily migrate small parts of your app to use Jumpsuit using only the pieces you need.
 - **I love the state management in Jumpsuit, so can I just use that?**
   - Of course!
 Head over to [Jumpstate](https://github.com/jumpsuit/jumpstate) to get started!